nickyounguncg/gcp-project-list/README.md

  ## AppScript Considerations & Projects without "User" Owners

 Appscript projects are not associated with your Org ID by default, and do not have users as owners.
 They have serviceaccounts as owners.
-So...if you're get-project-list.sh on your full domain, you'll get those projects too....and when you run get-project-owners.sh on it, you'll get less results...because the script ignores owners that are not users.
+So...if you run get-project-list.sh on your full domain, you'll get those projects too....and when you run get-project-owners.sh on it, you'll get less results...because the script ignores owners that are not users.

 ## Big domain?
 Too many projects?